AdaptiveMotorControlLab/CellSeg3D/docs/res/cropping_module_guide.rst

 Folders can be stacks of either .png or .tif files, ideally numbered with the index of the slice at the end.

 .. note::
-    Only single .tif files or folder of several .png or .tif are supported.
+    Only single .tif files or one folder of several .png or .tif (stack of 2D images) are supported.

 You can the choose the size of the cropped volume, which will be constant throughout the process; make sure it is correct beforehand.
 Support for dynamically changing the crop size might be added in the future.